 Litigation employs the adversarial method of dispute resolution.
 The parties and their attorneys work in competition with each other to convince a third party (a judge or arbitrator) to see things their way.
 The judge or arbitrator, and not the parties, decides how the dispute will be resolved.
 But that may not necessarily mark the end of the litigation.
-If either party disagrees with the outcome, they can enter into an appeal process available whereby they ask a different judge to overturn the decision of the original judge or arbitrator.
+If either party disagrees with the outcome, they can enter into an appeal process where they ask a different judge to overturn the decision of the original judge or arbitrator.

 After a career in the courtroom, I have chosen to focus my efforts on more peaceful forms of dispute resolution.
 But if you feel that litigation is the right process for your situation, I would be happy to recommend any number of trusted colleagues who can provide those services.